 When additional assessment to radiography is necessary (penetrating injury, fracture), standing MRI aids surgical planning without the need for anaesthesia.

 Racehorses in training

 Horses at risk of fetlock fractures as a sequela to palmar osteochondral disease caused by repetitive fast work.

 Monitoring progress optimises treatment and speeds time to return to competition.

 Clinical Case Gallery

 Specifically designed to image the limbs of standing horses, our innovative and award-winning equine MRI scanner captures superb images for a more accurate diagnosis.

 - Excellent diagnostic images of the hoof, all the way up to the carpus/tarsus regions.

-- Patented design including a unique open, thin poled magnet, bespoke equine optimised patient handing and equine specific RF coils.
+- Patented design includes a unique open, thin poled magnet, bespoke equine optimised patient handling and equine specific RF coils.

 - Award-winning motion correction software, to ensure accurate diagnosis of the standing horse under only mild sedation.

 - Veterinary specific software including an array of MRI scan options with equine optimised imaging protocols for efficiency and ease of use.

 For real clinical examples from some of our installed scanners, please click to browse…